MSPetersen/phurt/README.txt

 Build the python files in the traditional way

 $ cd /where/you/unpacked/Phurt

 $ python setup.py install

 Make a data reduction script for the object you would like to reduce.
-This needs to be called 'reduce.sc', though a later version will hopefully allow an input to be taken here.
-P-HURT ships with an example script in the main Phurt/ directory; copy a version to whatever directory you'd like to work in.
+This can be called anything, it will be passed to P-HURT below.
+P-HURT ships with an example script in the main Phurt/ directory (reduce.sc.example); copy a version to whatever directory you'd like to work in.
 Depending upon your desired operation, this file can hold a variety of parameters.
 They are better explained and exemplified in the example script.